yodering/dig245-final/README.md

 Create a working “proof of concept” of your app.

 1. Your prototype should contain the essential functions of your project.
-1. Your work should be live (not public, just able to be shared via a link in Slack)
+1. Your work should be live (able to be shared via a link in Slack)
 1. Feel free to fork and use any example repository from class to get started.
+1. [Save and refresh](https://github.com/omundy/learn-computing/blob/main/topics-keyboard-shortcuts.md#web-development-edit-save-refresh-loop) your work in the browser often to see your changes.
+Commit changes regularly.

 <details>
 <summary>In-class activity</summary>